 In state emergency management leadership roles, Rob improved Ohio’s response and readiness.
 He led Ohio’s public affairs response to eight federally declared disasters; coordinated development of the initial Ohio pandemic response plan within 90 days; established the mechanism to coordinate information sharing between the state intelligence fusion and emergency operations centers; developed the state’s first common operating picture and private sector coordination cell in the State EOC; and completed Ohio’s first post-9/11 Continuity of Operations and Continuity of Government plans.

 At Booz Allen Hamilton, Rob advised clients in the Department of Defense, the Department of Homeland Security, and Federal Emergency Management Agency.
 He served on the National Emergency Managers Association (NEMA) Private Sector Committee.
 At a top 50 defense firm, he implemented the plan that enabled uninterrupted $1.3B contract support to operations in Afghanistan supporting the warfighter.
 As a consultant, he developed a national emergency management program for a Latin American country.

-After 9/11, he left law school to attend Army Officer Candidate School and deployed to Iraq as an Infantry Officer where he led a unique counterinsurgency team that disrupted Al-Qaeda operations across Iraq.
-He also led search and relief missions in Mississippi and New Orleans during Hurricane Katrina in the Ohio Army National Guard.
+After 9/11, he left law school to attend Army Officer Candidate School and deployed to Iraq as an Infantry Officer where he developed and executed the theater blueprint for reintegration that contributed to the success of the Surge disrupting Al-Qaeda operations.
+He also led search and relief missions in Mississippi and New Orleans immediately after Hurricane Katrina.

-Rob earned a Bachelor of Arts in Political Science from Kent State University and a Masters of Business Administration from the University of Maryland.
-He is an Honor Graduate of the U.S. Army Infantry Center’s Officer Candidate School, trained as an Emergency Management Accreditation Program (EMAP) assessor, and a graduate of the Emergency Management Institute’s Emergency Management Executive Academy.
+Rob earned a Bachelor of Arts in Political Science from Kent State University and an Executive Masters of Business Administration from the University of Maryland.
+He is an Honor Graduate of the US Army Infantry Center’s Officer Candidate School, trained as an Emergency Management Accreditation Program (EMAP) assessor, and also completed the 4th Cohort of the Emergency Management Executive Academy.